tomhiskey/tom-personal-site-jekyll/portfolio/internal-case-management-kct.md

 **Navigation**

-Based on card-sorting, user interviews and user testing, I refined the navigation of a legacy case management system to provide a more usable, streamlined experience, particularly for new users.
+Based on card-sorting, user interviews and user testing, I mocked up ideas for the navigation to provide a more usable, streamlined experience, particularly for new users.

 ![Mockup of new navigation](/images/kct-moose-new-navigation.jpg "Mockup of new navigation")

-**In-context prototyping**

-I usually prefer wireframes for user testing, but for tests on a legacy case management system I produced prototypes built around the existing UI.
-In this scenario, it was helpful for users to interact with proposals in a familiar environment.

 **UI design**

 Following the research phase I conducted an extensive, iterative design process.
-With continuing input from users, I produced  wireframes and, subsequently, an advanced interactive prototype.
+With continuing input from users, I produced wireframes and then an interactive prototype.

 ![Hi-fi mockups](/images/kct-moose-new-summary.jpg "Hi-fi mockups")